 How to Prevent Herniated Discs

 Seemingly harmless daily activities can impact spine health and even cause lumbar disc herniation.
-With that said, you can protect your spine and prevent a herniated lumbar disc by engaging in healthy habits, like practicing good posture, using proper lifting techniques, and staying active.
+With that said, you can protect your spine and prevent a herniated lumbar disc by engaging in healthy habits, such as practicing good posture, using proper lifting techniques, and staying active.

 While this blog is meant to provide you with information to support your well-being while considering or waiting for spinal surgery, it is not intended to replace professional medical care or provide medical advice.
 If you have any questions about the information given, please ask your doctor, who is the only one qualified to diagnose and treat your pain and spinal condition.